The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --regression

-where $\sum_{i=1}^D\frac{\partial \mu_i}{\partial x_k}=0$.
-The sum of the marginal effects sums to zero, because if all components increase, one at least component must decrease by the same amount so that the unity sum constraint is preserved.
+where $\sum_{i=1}^D\frac{\partial \mu_i}{\partial x_k}=0$, because $\sum_{i=1}^D\mu_i=1$.
+The MEs show the expected change in the compositional responses at an infinitesimal change of each predictor variable.
+They sum to zero, because if all response components increase, at least one response component must decrease by the same amount so that the unity sum constraint is preserved.
+The average MEs (AME) across all observations are then computed as